WordPressUtilities/wputaxometas/README.md

 * "taxonomies" : Array (optional) / Set the taxonomies for which the meta will be used.
 Default to array( 'category' )
 * "description" : String (optional) / Add a long description to the field administration to help the user in filling this field.
 * "type" : String (optional) / Set a kind of form field.
 Default to "text".
+* "column" : Bool (optional) / Display in taxo admin as a column.

 Fields types :
 ---